porterjamesj/website/content/blog/fun-with-emacs.md

 as an argument and has no local definition.
 How is the value of a free variable resolved then?
-In lexically scoped languages, the language looks for definitions of free variables in the immediate _lexical environment_, whereas in dynamically scoped langauges, the language looks for definitions of free variables in the immediate _evaluating environment_.
+In lexically scoped languages, the language looks for definitions of free variables in the immediate _lexical environment_, whereas in dynamically scoped languages, the language looks for definitions of free variables in the immediate _evaluating environment_.